The Bankrate promise

 - Term life insurance: Term life policies provide coverage if the policyholder passes away within a certain term or time period.
 Typically this is a 10-, 20- or 30-year term.
 However, with key man insurance, the policyholder is the company and the term period could be tied to any key date, such as retirement.
 Term life is usually a much less expensive option than a permanent life insurance policy.

-- Permanent life insurance: Permanent life insurance provides lifelong coverage as long as premiums are paid and the policy builds cash value over time, in addition to providing a death payout.
+- Permanent life insurance: Permanent life insurance provides lifelong coverage as long as premiums are paid.
+The policy builds cash value over time, in addition to providing a death payout.
 Because the policy builds cash value, the business is able to access this and use it as collateral for loan purposes.
-It can also be sold if the company no longer wishes to maintain the policy.
+A permanent life policy can also be sold if the company no longer wishes to maintain the policy or surrendered back to the insurer for the cash surrender value.
 However, these benefits make the policy more expensive than term life options.
+Permanent life insurance offers several policy types, including whole and universal life insurance.

 Key person insurance may also have options for an owner to use a buy-sell agreement.
 This is a buyout agreement for the life insurance policy and there are two common options.
 A cross-purchase plan is a buyout option used when an owner of a company dies and the remaining owners use the death payout to purchase the deceased owner’s share of the company.
 This option is most commonly used by small companies.